calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Line up
     * No one enters your space
 * Happy greet chat banter as they line up
-* Tidy uniform - respect for themselfs and the space they are about to enter
+* Tidy uniform - respect for themselves and the space they are about to enter
+    * "Ave some self respect"
+* Positive comments?
+    * "Looking sharp!"
+    * "Loving the smile!"
+    * "Oh crumbs - I hope it wont be that bad!?"
+    * (just a nod or thumbs up)
-* Calm (not shouting)
+* Calmed (not shouting)
+    * Some of them barrel down the corridors and are flustered when they arrive
 * Enter calmly and orderly
-    * Send some out if needed
+    * Send some out/back if needed
 * Routine to start starter task
     * Start On board?
     * Starter on paper?
-    * Log-on + Load up IDE?
+    * Log-on + Load up IDE? routine?
 * Do not be afraid to repeat whole class procedures if the class don't settle
     * If the class get too unfocused and you can't get their focus back - take the whole class outside to line up again